Weng Cho Chew

 - Associate Editor for Microwave Optical Technology Letters

-- Manuscript reviews for various journals, at least 15 a year
+- Manuscript reviews for various journals

 - Session organizers, AP Symposium, PIERS

 - Recognition and Appreciation of Service Award, ACES 2003

 - AdCom Member, IEEE Antennas and Propagation, 2002-2004

 - Technical Program Committee, Antennas and Propagation Society, 2001-now

 - External Review for ECE Graduate Program at Texas A&M, 2000.